-- The legal fees for a provisional vary depending on the complexity of the invention, but typically range from $2,500 - $3,500.
-The filing fees for a provisional patent application as of June 2021 are $75 for a micro entity and $150 for a small entity.
+- The legal fees for a provisional vary depending on the complexity of the invention, but are typically around $2,500 - 3,500 depending on the invention type and complexity.
+The official filing fees for a provisional patent application as of June 2021 are $75 for a micro entity and $150 for a small entity.
 The Patent Office changes fees regularly, so the filing fees may be different when you actually file.

 How long does it take for a provisional patent to be granted?

 - Provisional patent applications are not examined and do not issue as patents.
 They simply sit in the patent office files and wait for a non-provisional application to be filed.

 - Provisional patent applications are pending for one year from the filing date.